-TAN21: Waste (2014) requires that a lead authority within each of the three RWP areas prepare an annual monitoring report for the region.
-Carmarthenshire CC has taken responsibility for this, and the latest Waste Planning Monitoring Report for South West

-Wales covers the period 1st April 2019 to 31st March 2020.
-The Report confirms that the South West Wales Region has sufficient landfill void space to meet the requirements set out in TAN21 and that at the present time the management of residual waste and food waste is being adequately catered for and there is no demand for additional facilities in Ceredigion.
+To address the vacuum TAN21: Waste (2014) required that a lead authority within each of the three RWP areas prepare an annual monitoring report for the region.
+Carmarthenshire CC has taken responsibility for this, and the latest Waste Planning Monitoring Report for South West Wales covers the period 1st April 2020 to 31st March 2021.
+The Report confirms that the South West Wales Region has sufficient landfill void space to meet the requirements set out in TAN21 and that at the present time the management of residual waste and food waste is being adequately catered for.